JieyuWu/ToyotaMod/FAQ.md

 ### Can I adjust the brightness calibration?
 > Yes.
 You can adjust your light sensor calibration in /persist!/params/d/BRIGHTNESS_M and P. M is multiplicative, P is an offset.
 If it's good at night but dim during the day, increase M. If it's too dim for your liking everywhere, then adjust P.

+### When are my videos uploaded to the cloud?
+> With comma prime, low quality videos and condensed logs are uploaded constantly, but at a maximum rate of 512kbps.
+When your device connects to wifi and the vehicle is stopped, it will upload the full logs and high quality videos.

+### My storage space is filling up, How long are drive segments kept on my device?
+> Videos used to be deleted on the device after upload.
+Now they are saved on your device until additional room is needed.
+When less than 5GB or 10% of the drive space remains, the oldest segments will be deleted to clear up room.
+On the Comma 2, this results storage for  around 12 hours of segments.
+The oldest segments will be deleted to make room for new segments even if the old segments have not been uploaded.

 # Development